open-ephys/gui-docs/source/Tutorials/How-To-Make-Your-Own-Plugin.rst

    // custom button parameter editor
    Parameter* manualTrigger = getProcessor()->getParameter("manual_trigger");
-   addCustomParameterEditor(new ManualTriggerButton(manualTrigger), 60, 95);
+   addCustomParameterEditor(new ManualTriggerButton(manualTrigger), 50, 95);

 .. code-block:: c++
    :caption: TTLEventGenerator.cpp

-   // Parameter for manually generating events addStringParameter(Parameter::GLOBAL_SCOPE, // parameter scope
+   // Parameter for manually generating events
+    addNotificationParameter (Parameter::PROCESSOR_SCOPE, // parameter scope
                               "manual_trigger", // parameter name
-                      "Used to notify processor of manually triggered TTL events",  // parameter description String());               // default value
+                              "Trigger", // display name
+                              "Triggers a TTL event", // description
+                              false); // deactivate during acquisition

-.. note:: Since the custom button parameter editor is only used to tell the processor to trigger an event, we are creating the parameter to handle button click callbacks only.
+.. note:: Since the custom button parameter editor is only used to tell the processor to trigger an event, we are creating a "Notification" parameter to handle button click callbacks only.

 Compile and load the plugin into the GUI to see the newly added button: